thomasgtaylor/how.wtf/content/post/2023-06-10-pico-vs-nano-a-comparison-of-lightweight-text-editors.md

 ---
-title: Pico vs Nano A Comparison of Lightweight Text Editors
-date: 2023-06-10T11:15:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-10 11:15:00-04:00
 description: What are the differences between pico and nano?
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Pico vs Nano A Comparison of Lightweight Text Editors
 ---

 When it comes to lightweight text editors, Pico and Nano are viable options that are available on Unix-based systems.
 While they share similarities, understanding their differences will enable users to make an informed choice.